RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Introduction

+If we train a model to ``unlearn'' anthrax, does it also lose its grasp of flu, of vaccines, of basic immunology?
+In practice, knowledge in large models is interconnected: modifying any one concept disturbs others that share its building blocks.
+This spillover is commonly referred to as the \textit{ripple effect}~\citep{cohen2023evaluatingrippleeffectsknowledge}, and it is a central issue in unlearning, model editing, and debiasing.

+Some ripple effect is unavoidable. \cite{ai_safety_open_problems} observe that even when a specific capability is removed, models can reconstruct it by recombining fragments of benign knowledge, so any clean removal would have to also remove the fragments.
+Other ripple is incidental: it reflects statistical co-occurrence rather than logical entailment.
+A gradient-based unlearning method, for instance, may jointly suppress two concepts that appear together in the training data even when they are intellectually unrelated.
+Either way, an evaluation that only checks the targeted concept misses what we most want to know: what else changed?

-Standard evaluations of unlearning, model editing, or debiasing typically adopt a binary framing: concepts to be removed (the \textit{forget set}) versus everything else (the \textit{retain set}) \cite{triantafillou2024makingprogressunlearningfindings, wmdp,tofu,dorna2025openunlearningacceleratingllmunlearning}.
-In practice, the retain set is often drawn from generic evaluation benchmarks \cite{che2025model}, such as MMLU \cite{MMLU}.
-This creates two issues: the forget and retain sets come from entirely different distributions, and the degree of overlap between them is rarely specified.
-Such a framing overlooks the continuum of semantic relationships; for example, the gradation between disparate concepts, such as ``weapons of mass destruction'' and ``bird flu''.
-While prior work has emphasized the need to account for related knowledge \cite{eight_ways_to_eval_unlearning}, comprehensive benchmarks for systematically capturing these ripple effects remain absent.
+Standard evaluations do not provide that information.
+Unlearning, model editing, and debiasing benchmarks typically split the world into a \textit{forget set} of concepts to be removed and a \textit{retain set} of everything else \citep{triantafillou2024makingprogressunlearningfindings,wmdp,tofu,dorna2025openunlearningacceleratingllmunlearning}.
+The retain set is usually drawn from a generic benchmark like MMLU \citep{MMLU,che2025model}, which means the two sets come from entirely different distributions and their semantic relationship is rarely specified.
+The continuum between them, where most of the collateral damage lives, is generally left unmeasured.
+Prior work has flagged this gap \citep{eight_ways_to_eval_unlearning}, but no benchmark exists that systematically captures the gradient between forget and retain.

-In this work, we introduce \texttt{RippleBench-Maker}, a pipeline for systematically measuring the broader impact of unlearning, with applications to more general forms of targeted model interventions, such as steering, finetuning, post-training alignment, or pre-training modifications.
-By leveraging knowledge repositories to generate multiple-choice questions across a spectrum of semantic proximity, \texttt{RippleBench} quantifies model performance not only on directly unlearned information but also on neighboring concepts, offering insight into when interventions cannot be treated independently.
-We use \texttt{RippleBench} to develop a benchmark for unlearning, RippleBench-WMDP-Bio, which we use to evaluate eight popular unlearning methods applied to Llama3-8b-Instruct to unlearn dual-use biology knowledge from the WMDP-Bio benchmark.
-While prior reports \cite{che2025model} show minimal utility loss on unrelated benchmarks, we find consistent non-trivial degradation on semantically distant topics, with most methods showing gradual decay as distance increases.
+Building such a benchmark by hand for a single target would not be a satisfying answer either.
+Manually labeled ripple datasets like RippleEdits \citep{cohen2023evaluatingrippleeffectsknowledge} cover a fixed set of edits; the moment a researcher wants to evaluate a new safety domain, a new bias axis, or a new unlearning target, the labeling work starts over.
+What is needed is not another fixed dataset but a way to produce one on demand for any concept.